sthongurdt/Rapid-Implementation-MLPerf/result/README.md

 | ExaDell  | 2 x AMD EPYC 9534         | 376 GB| 2 x Instinct MI210                                  | Infiniband 200Gbps  |
 | ExaSM    | 2 x AMD EPYC 9554         | 376 GB| 1 x Instinct MI210                                  | Infiniband 200Gbps  |

+---

-2. Model Selection (The Workload)
+## 2. Model Selection (Workload)
-Two different neural network architectures were chosen to represent different levels of complexity:
+Two neural network architectures were selected to represent different computational complexities:
+- **MobileNet (MOB)**
-- MobileNet: A "lightweight" model designed for mobile and embedded vision applications.
+  A lightweight model designed for mobile and embedded computer vision tasks.
+- **ResNet50 (RES)**
-- ResNet50: A "heavyweight" and deeper model used for more complex image recognition tasks.
+  A deeper and more computationally intensive model commonly used for complex image recognition workloads.
+This selection allows analysis of how model complexity impacts performance, energy consumption, and carbon footprint across devices.

+---

-3. Software Framework Implementation
+## 3. Software Framework Implementation
-To ensure the results weren't biased by a single software tool, each model was executed using two different inference engines:
+To avoid bias toward a single inference engine, each model was executed using two different frameworks:
+- **TensorFlow (TF)**
-- TensorFlow (TF): The industry standard for training and deploying machine learning.
+  A widely adopted framework for training and deploying machine learning models.
+- **ONNX Runtime (ORT)**
-- ONNX Runtime (ORT): A high-performance engine specifically designed to optimize models for faster inference across different hardware.
+  A high-performance inference engine optimized for efficient execution across heterogeneous hardware platforms.

+---

-4. Configuration Setup (The Traffic Profile)
+## 4. Configuration Setup (Traffic Profile)
-Following the MLPerf benchmarking standards, the tests were divided into two operational scenarios:
+Following MLPerf inference specifications, benchmarks were executed under two operational scenarios:
-- Single-Stream (SS): The model processes one image at a time.
-This measures latency (how fast can we get one answer?).
-- Multi-Stream (MS): The model handles multiple requests simultaneously.
-This measures throughput (how many answers can we get per second?).
+- **Single-Stream (SS)**
+  Processes one input at a time, primarily measuring **latency**.
+- **Multi-Stream (MS)**
+  Processes multiple inputs concurrently, focusing on **throughput**.
+These scenarios reflect different real-world deployment conditions.

+---

-5. Measurement and Data Collection
+## 5. Measurement and Data Collection
-During the execution of these inferences, specialized monitoring tools (such as CodeCarbon or hardware-specific sensors) were used to capture two primary metrics:
+During benchmark execution, specialized monitoring tools were used to collect energy-related metrics:
-- Energy Consumption ($kWh$): The actual electricity drawn by the hardware during the task.
+- **Energy Consumption (kWh)**
+  The total electrical energy consumed during inference.
+- **Carbon Footprint (kg CO₂eq)**
+  Computed using the measured energy consumption, combined with:
-- Carbon Footprint ($kg\ CO_{2}eq$): Calculated by multiplying the energy used by the Carbon Intensity (CI) of the local power grid and the Power Usage Effectiveness (PUE) of the testing environment.
+  - Local Carbon Intensity (CI) of the power grid
+  - Power Usage Effectiveness (PUE) of the execution environment
+This approach enables a consistent estimation of environmental impact across devices.

+---

-6. Statistical Validation
+## 6. Statistical Validation
-Finally, the tests were repeated multiple times to calculate the Mean (Average) and Standard Deviation.
-This step ensures that the results are not just "flukes" but are statistically reliable and reproducible.
+To ensure reliability and reproducibility:
+- Each experiment was executed multiple times.
+- **Mean (average)** and **standard deviation** were calculated.
+- This statistical treatment reduces the influence of transient system behavior and outliers.

+---

+## Results Summary
+- **Table 2** presents the results obtained in the **Single-Stream scenario** across all evaluated devices.
+- **Table 3** presents the results obtained in the **Multi-Stream scenario** across all evaluated devices.
 Tables 2 and 3 present the results in the different multi-device test configurations.

 Table 2.
 Results Obtained from Devices in the SingleStream Scenario